-(first-time students seeking admission into a certificate or degree program) Follow the application procedures outlined and:
+(first-time students seeking admission into a certificate or degree program)

+Follow the application procedures outlined and:

-- Submit official transcripts from all secondary institutions previously attended, including proof of completion of high school or its equivalent.
-Students interested in pursuing a program of study but unable to provide official documentation of high school completion should contact an admissions counselor to discuss alternatives. - Applicants who have earned a high school equivalency certificate or GED/HISET must submit official documentation including scores. - High school seniors must submit final transcripts indicating successful completion of all requirements for high school graduation. - Meet or exceed all specific program requirements for the selected program of study as outlined in the program description in the curricula section of the catalog.
+Submit official transcripts from all secondary institutions previously attended, including proof of completion of high school or its equivalent.
+Students interested in pursuing a program of study but unable to provide official documentation of high school completion should contact an admissions counselor to discuss alternatives.

+- Applicants who have earned a high school equivalency certificate or GED/HISET must submit official documentation including scores. - High school seniors must submit final transcripts indicating successful completion of all requirements for high school graduation prior to starting the first semester.
+Failure to do so will affect your admission status and financial aid eligibly. - Meet or exceed all specific program requirements for the selected program of study as outlined in the program description in the curricula section of the catalog.